 All About Oxytocin: Practical Tips for Boosting Your Oxytocin Levels During Pregnancy, Birth and Postnatally

 Have you heard of Oxytocin? if you're pregnant you NEED to know about this amazing hormone!
-This blog explains why and gives you valuable practical tips for boosting your natural oxytocin levels which WILL benefit your labour, birth and postnatal recovery!
+This blog explains why and gives you valuable practical tips for boosting your natural oxytocin levels during a spontaneous, induced or caesarean birth and beyond into your postnatal recovery!

-The Importance of Oxytocin During Pregnancy, Birth and Postnatal Period:
+Why is Oxytocin so Important During Pregnancy, Birth and Postnatal Period?

 How to boost your natural oxytocin levels:

-Oxytocin is a shy hormone that is released when you feel safe, secure and unobserved, here are some simple, yet important, things that you can consider to help boost your oxytocin levels (you can thank me later!)
+Oxytocin is a shy hormone, released when you feel safe, calm and unobserved, there are loads of ways you can help boost your oxytocin release starting with...

 Environment:

-With this in mind, maintaining a birth environment that is private, quiet, dimly lit and with people who support you is important.
-I always tell the birth partners on my courses they are the "Guardians of Oxytocin", it is their job to promote and protect an oxytocin rich environment, removing anything that might be bringing adrenaline into the birth space, e.g. close the curtains, turn a big light off in favour for lamps and ask anyone not bringing the oxytocin vibes to leave - yes you can do that!
+Maintaining a birth environment that is private, quiet, dimly lit and with people who support you is important.
+I always tell the birth partners on my courses they are the "Guardians of Oxytocin", it is their job to promote and protect an oxytocin rich environment, removing anything that might be bringing adrenaline into the birth space e.g. fear.
+Simple ways to do this include closing the curtains, turning a big light off in favour for lamps or fairy lights and asking anyone not helping the oxytocin vibes to leave your birth space - yes you can do that!
 Here's a blog packed with tips to creating an oxytocin boosting birth environment.

 Tap into your senses to boost oxytocin:

-Senses are really powerful anchors to helping us feel calm and reminding us of happy memories which boost oxytocin, here are some ideas how you can use your senses to boost your oxytocin.
+Senses are really powerful anchors to help you feel calm and remind you of happy memories which boost oxytocin, some ideas for using your senses to boost oxytocin are...

 The Power of Touch: